DFE-Digital/publish-teacher-training-prototype/app/content/change-an-accredited-provider-relationship.md

 ## Adding and deleting an accredited provider

 You need to select which accredited provider ratifies a course before you can publish it.
 You'll also need to write a short description about the accredited provider.
-This can be written by you or in collaboration with the accredited provider.
+It’s a good idea to ask the accredited provider to check this content and approve it.

 Go to the 'Accredited providers' tab in your account to: